magetron/secure-flow-prototype/README.md

 This project is simply a test project to prove an idea.
 Such that it might lack crucial features such as countdown, expiry dates, payments and etc. Be mindful when using this project.

+Many thanks to [Staticfg](https://github.com/coetaur0/staticfg) for CFG extractions and generations